-You will want to seek the advice of a veterinary behaviourist if there any aggression issues.
+You will want to seek the advice of a veterinary behaviourist if there are any aggression issues.
 It is best to tackle aggression immediately and consistently for the best outcome.

 This is also a great time to get your puppy used to being handled.
 You should look in their ears, eyes, and mouths daily.
 This will make veterinary appointments easier and more enjoyable for your puppy and will mean a more thorough examination by the veterinarian when they don’t have to fight with them.

 Nail trims should also be done at least weekly.
 There is no rule that all the nails must be trimmed at one time.
 Trimming one or two nails a day followed by a treat or other reward will make your puppy look forward to nail trims.
 If your puppy is a breed that requires regular grooming, you should start visits to the grooming salon at this time as well.
 As with the trainers, visiting the salon and talking to the groomer will help you to find one that you are comfortable with.
 Many grooming salons offer puppy visits that allow the puppies to become accustomed to the being groomed.